 A Portfolio's use of derivative instruments will have the economic effect of financial leverage.
 The use of leverage by the Investment Adviser may increase the volatility of a Portfolio.
 These leveraged instruments may result in losses to a Portfolio or may adversely affect a Portfolio's NAV or total return, because instruments that contain leverage are more sensitive to changes in interest rates.
 A Portfolio may also use borrowed funds to create leverage.
 Although the use of leverage by a Portfolio may create an opportunity for increased return, it also results in additional risks and can magnify the effect of any losses.
-If the income and gains earned on the securities and instruments purchased with leverage proceeds are greater than the cost of the leverage, a Portfolio's return will be greater than if leverage had not been used.
+If the income and gains earned on the securities and instruments purchased with leverage had not been used.
 Conversely, if the income and gains from the securities and instruments purchased with such proceeds does not cover the cost of leverage, a Portfolio's return will be less than if leverage had not been used.
 In the event of a sudden, precipitous drop in value of a Portfolio's assets, the Portfolio may not be able to liquidate assets quickly enough to pay off its borrowing.
 Using this investment technique may adversely affect a Portfolio's NAV or total return.